EU, U.S. step up WTO action in Argentina trade row

 "Argentina's import restrictions violate international trade rules and harm EU exports," EU trade chief Karel De Gucht said in a statement.
 "Today's decision ... is the EU's last resort to see Argentina's unfair trade practices lifted."

-EU trade relations with Argentina have worsened since April, when President Cristina Fernandez seized control of oil firm YPF from its parent, Spain's Repsol.
+EU trade relations with Argentina have worsened since April, when President Cristina Fernandez seized control of oil firm YPF from its parent, Spain's Repsol (REP.MC).

 U.S. Trade Representative Ron Kirk said Washington had also asked the Geneva-based WTO for a so-called dispute settlement panel, a process which can oblige a country to remove restrictions or face fines.